ocasazza/graph_generation_language/readme.md

 nix build
 ```

-For documentation building:
+For building documentation:

 ```bash
 cargo doc --document-private-items --package graph_generation_language --all-features
 ```

-Once built, these docs can be viewed locally at `./graph-generation-language/target/doc/graph_generation_language/index.html`
+Once built, these docs can be viewed locally at `./graph_generation_language/target/doc/graph_generation_language/index.html`

 For more, see nix apps: